What is a business register and when is it useful?

 The Commercial Register and the Collection of Deeds fall under the competence of the Ministry of Justice of the Czech Republic and are freely accessible in the online version.
 To find the information you need , just enter the name of the entity, the identification number or the file number, if you know it.
 After entering any of the above-mentioned data, you will get an overview of all entities that match your search.
 In addition to the name, identification number and file number, you will also find in the basic overview the registered office, the date of registration or whether the business entity is in liquidation.

-At the same time, you can view a listing of all other data (not only the currently valid data, but also all previously entered data) or consult the Collection of Deeds and browse through individual documents.
+At the same time, you can view a list of all other data (not only the currently valid data, but also all previously entered data) or consult the Collection of Deeds and browse through individual documents.
 In addition to all of the above-mentioned mandatory data, you will also find information on any insolvencies and foreclosures on shares and liquidations in the extended listing, including important contacts on whom to contact.
 You can then print out all the information that can be found in the register or save it to your computer as a PDF file.

 Difference from the Trade Register